hewison-chris/agora-cl-docs/website/docs/wallet/we3signer.md

 :::

 :::tip Beacon Chain needs to be synced for use
-Both Keymanager APIs are only supported when the beacon chain syncs.
+Both Keymanager APIs are only supported when the Agora chain syncs.
 :::